What is Digital Transformation?

 Virtual Desktop Infrastructure (VDI) hosts desktop environments on a remote server and deploys them to users on-demand, giving businesses the ability to easily support remote and mobile employees.
 A hypervisor splits up servers into VMs that host virtual desktops, which users can access from any location and practically any device.
 Processing takes place on the host server and a connection broker allows users to connect to their desktop instances.
 The connection broker functions as an intermediary between the server and the end-user.

-When it comes to digital workspaces, virtualization improves user productivity by providing secure remote access and a predictable and consistent experience across different devices.
+When it comes to digital workspace, virtualization improves user productivity by providing secure remote access and a predictable and consistent experience across different devices.
 Take the example of Thin Clients and Zero Clients that support your VDI environment.
 These endpoints centralize IT management, enhance data security, improve operational efficiency, reduce power consumption, and guarantee a good ROI in the long run.

-Securing remote workspaces is the new norm for businesses, and may continue to be so, post COVID-19.
+Securing remote workspace is the new norm for businesses, and may continue to be so, post COVID-19.
 It is important to have digital transformation strategies in place to help you improve communication and productivity between people, processes, and technologies.

 For further information, please get in touch with our 24/7 online support team.
 We are always ready to assist you with any questions or concerns you may have regarding remote work, work from home, and digital transformation initiatives.